jamesunwin/jamesunwin.github.io/_pages/books.md

 <h1 id="ene">Ene and the Magic…  </h1>

-See also my wife's children's books about Ene the curious little mouse who explores magic places.
+See also my wife [Laura Schaposnik's]](https://www.lauraschaposnik/) children's books about Ene the curious little mouse who explores magic places.
 Through the adventures of Ene, I hope to teach bilingual words (Spanish-English) on different topics.

 ### [Ene and the Magic Boxes (Amazon)](https://www.amazon.com/Ene-Magic-boxes-Artisans-Adventures/dp/1737058456)